 Party Size: 1

 I present the Mysterious Map Heist from The Society of Curiosities!
 An hour long game from the makers of a fantastic subscription series that sets the prequel for the whole series.
-The best part?
-ITS COMPLETELY FREE.
+The best part? *at the time of playing, IT’S COMPLETELY FREE.
 You have literally no excuse not to check it out.

 For a free game, it’s also fantastic.
 I almost regret doing this one as a solo game, it could just have easily worked in a small group or via Zoom with friends and family.
 In particular, Society of Curiosities has a special something when it comes to their web development.
 The Mysterious Map Heist will have you texting, googling, researching, even bidding in real time on rare artefacts.
 I just don’t know how they do it, but they’re second to none!